 The Internal Audit function is responsible for ensuring the independent review and oversight of work done by the first and second lines of defence.
-This involves the review and evaluation of:
+Accordingly, the Internal Audit Control function follows an updated, risk-based audit plan adopted by the Board, under which they review and regularly evaluate:

-- >>> Whether the Company's organisation, governance processes, IT systems, models and procedures are appropriate and effective - >>> Whether the Company's internal control is appropriate and effective and whether the operation is run in accordance with the Company's internal regulations - >>> Whether the Company's internal regulations are adequate and consistent with laws, regulations and other rules - >> The reliability of the Company's financial reporting, including off-balance sheet commitments - The reliability and quality of the work done within the Company's various control functions - >>> The Company's risk management based on adopted risk strategy and risk propensity
+- Whether the Company's organisation, governance processes, IT systems, models and procedures are appropriate and effective. - Whether the Company's internal control is appropriate and effective and whether the operation is run in accordance with the Company's internal regulations.

+- Whether the Company's internal regulations are adequate and consistent with laws, regulations and other rules. -)) The reliability of the Company's financial reporting, including off-balance sheet commitments. -)) The reliability and quality of the work done within the Company's various control functions. - The Company's risk management based on adopted risk strategy and risk appetite. - The Internal Audit function also provides recommendations to relevant persons, based on the function's findings, and monitors whether the measures are subsequently implemented; and reports to the Board of Directors on a regular basis.